gautam-in/shopping-cart-assignment/README.md

 1) EJS : For Templating.
 2) ExpressJs : For routing.
 3) Gulp: Use for compile scss to css, add autoprefixer, minifyCss
-4) i18 : I have created i18 file for multilingual
 ```

 ## Functionality